Maid : hard work, low pay, and a mother's will to survive

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Land, S., & Ehrenreich, B. (2019).
-Maid: hard work, low pay, and a mother's will to survive (First edition.).
+Maid: hard work, low pay, and a mother's will to survive.
+(First edition).
 Hachette Books.

-MLA Citation, 9th Edition (style guide)Land, Stephanie, and Barbara Ehrenreich.
-Maid: Hard Work, Low Pay, and a Mother's Will to Survive First edition., Hachette Books, 2019.
+MLA Citation, 9th Edition (Style Guide)Land, Stephanie, and Barbara Ehrenreich.
+Maid: Hard Work, Low Pay, and a Mother's Will to Survive.
+First edition, Hachette Books, 2019.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View